Glossary of Filtration terms

 AUTOCLAVE: Sterilizing apparatus which uses steam at high pressure.

-BACK PRESSURE: In filter use, resistance offered by filter, usually measured in PSI.
+BACK PRESSURE: In filter use, resistance offered by a filter, is usually measured in PSI.

 BACKWASH: To clean a filter element by reversing the direction of flow through it.